7 reasons for annual firefighter physical tests

 In a study on firefighters' self-perception of health and wellness, we found that firefighters had to be nearly morbidly obese (a body mass index of more than 39) before they perceived themselves as being obese.
 In short, we are not good at guessing our own health.

-2. It measures change over time.
+2. PATS measure change over time

 Maybe even more important than an assessment of ability at any point are the trends across time.
 Fitness and physical abilities typically decline with age.

-Seeing trends across time are a good wake-up call when things start to slip.
+Seeing trends across time is a good wake-up call when things start to slip.
 This also speaks to the need for a well-designed test that can be done consistently across time so personnel can use it as a measuring stick.
 While testing new evolutions every year sounds appealing for variety, any change in the standard practice makes comparisons difficult.

-3. PATs ensure minimum competency.
+3. PATs ensure minimum competency

 PATs are not designed to stack rank how good personnel are at firefighting.
 What goes into being a good firefighter is more complex than just the ability to perform the tasks of a test while not on the fireground.

-4. PATs identify individual weaknesses.
+4. PATs identify individual weaknesses

 It is important for individuals to know what their relevant weaknesses and strengths are for the tasks on a PAT.
 If it is particularly difficult for a firefighter to do a dummy drag, it's important to know that before the same firefighter hits the fireground and has to do the task for real.